Azure/azure-sdk-for-cpp/sdk/storage/faq.md

 An HTTP pipeline consists of a sequence of steps executed for each HTTP request-response roundtrip.
 Each policy has a dedicated purpose and acts on a request or a response or sometimes both.
-When you send a request, the policies execute in the order that they're added to the pipeline.
+When you send a request, the policies are executed in the order that they're added to the pipeline.
-When you receive a response from the service, the policies execute in the reverse order.
+When you receive a response from the service, the policies are executed in reverse order.
 All policies added to the pipeline execute before you send the request and after you receive a response.
 The policy has to decide whether to act on the request, the response, or both.
 For example, a logging policy logs the request and response but the authentication policy is only interested in modifying the request.